Keeping your employees safe

 What to do if an employee voluntarily discloses that they have been diagnosed with COVID-19

 If an employee, or anyone else in the facility, reports a COVID-19 diagnosis, the CDC recommends the facility be cleaned and disinfected.
-The CDC offers guidance on cleaning plans and steps for disinfecting a facility both before and after identifying a COVID-19 case.
+The CDC offers guidance on cleaning plans and cleaning, disinfecting, and ventilation.

 Mental health support for employees

-Employees find themselves in stressful times—COVID-19, quarantine, and returning to work all have the potential to induce stress and anxiety.
-Capital Blue Cross members can call the behavioral health number on their ID card for 24/7 support to answer questions about benefits, available services, and finding providers.
+Employees find themselves in stressful times — COVID-19, quarantine, and returning to work all have the potential to induce stress and anxiety.
+Capital Blue Cross members can call the behavioral health number on their ID card (TTY: 711) for 24/7 support to answer questions about benefits, available services, and finding providers.
 They can also find more information about their benefits by logging into their secure account.

 Capital Blue Cross’ network of providers includes: